Smashed Avocado Toast with Egg

 Adam and Joanne's Tips

 • Storing leftover avocado: If you still have it, leave the pit in, and then cover the cut side tightly with plastic wrap.
-To be extra safe, add a little fresh lemon or lime juice to the flesh before covering with plastic.
-Keep it in the fridge up to a day (you might get lucky with two days).
+To be extra safe, add a little fresh lemon or lime juice to the flesh before covering it with plastic.
+Keep it in the fridge for up to a day (you might get lucky with two days).

 • Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.